adityab-28/CP_stuffs/Gfg/Searching/Index_of_extra_element.java.md

 <h3 align="center"> Index of Extra Element </h3>

+##### `Arrays` `Searching`

 > _Easy Accuracy: 50.04% Submissions: 54766 Points: 2_

-Given two sorted arrays of distinct elements.
+`Prob:` Given two sorted arrays of distinct elements.
 There is only 1 difference between the arrays.
 First array has one element extra added in between.
 Find the index of the extra element.

 Example 1:
 ```